Moon-0xff/gnome-mpris-label/README.md

 ## To do List / Help Wanted

-- Add a user definable filter list (regex) for mpris sources
+- Add a user definable filter list for mpris sources
 - Add an option to select active player by a dropdown menu
-- Add an option to pause a player by clicking the label when no other mpris player is avaliable
-- Make this extension refresh asynchronously

 ## Manual Installation
 Note: you can also [install it from extensions.gnome.org](https://extensions.gnome.org/extension/4928/mpris-label) with just one click.
 If this is your first time installing an extension perhaps you don't have the necessary software to do it though.
 Visit the page for further instructions